-Information about PFAS: Per- and polyfluoroalkyl substances (PFAS) are a large class of manmade chemicals that have been used for decades as ingredients to make products resistant to heat, oil, stains, grease, and water.
+Information about PFAS: Per- and Polyfluoroalkyl Substances (PFAS) are a large class of man-made chemicals that have been used for decades as ingredients to make products resistant to heat, oil, stains, grease, and water.
 PFAS can be found in industrial and consumer products such as clothing, carpeting, food packaging, non-stick cookware, firefighting foam, personal care products, adhesives, metal plating, wire manufacturing, and many other uses.
-In January 2023, PA DEP established enforceable drinking water standards in Pennsylvania for two PFAS - perfluorooctanoic acid (PFOA) and perfluorooctanesulfonic acid (PFOS).
-The new regulations set a MCL of 14 ppt for PFOA and a MCL of 18 ppt for PFOS.
-In 2024, water systems in Pennsylvania were required to conduct initial monitoring for these contaminants.
+In January 2023, PA DEP established enforceable drinking water standards in Pennsylvania for two PFAS- Perfluorooctanoic (PFOA) and Perfluorooctanesulfonic acid (PFOS).
+In 2024, water systems in Pennsylvania were required to conduct initial monitoring for these contaminations.

-Unregulated contaminants are those for which the United States Environmental Protection Agency (US EPA) has not established drinking water standards.
+Unregulated contaminants are those for which the United States Environmental Protection Agency (EPA) has not established drinking water standards.
 The purpose of unregulated contaminant monitoring is to assist EPA in determining the occurrence of unregulated contaminants in drinking water and whether future regulation is warranted.